 Taxation of share options in Estonia

 The granting of a share option is not taxed in Estonia.
-If there is at least 3 years between the grant and exercise of the share option (acquisition of the share), the acquisition of the share by the employee is also not taxed.
+If there are at least three years between the grant and exercise of the share option (acquisition of the share), the acquisition of the share by the employee is also not taxed.
 Thus, if the share option agreement is entered into on 02.01.2021 and the employee becomes a share owner after 02.01.2024, the employer does not incur a tax liability.

 In such a case, the only tax obligation would rise from the employee and now the owner of shares selling the shares.
-The costs of acquiring the shares can also be taken into account, only the profit from the sales will be taxed.
+The costs of acquiring the shares can also be taken into account; only the profit from the sales will be taxed.

-If the 3-year deadline is not met or if the employee sells a share option, the share options are taxed as a fringe benefit.
+If the 3-year deadline is not met or the employee sells a share option, the options are taxed as a fringe benefit.
 This means that the company is obliged to pay both income tax and social tax according to the market value of the share option.
 The obligation to reimburse the resulting fringe benefit taxes can be included in share option agreements.